Oriented North-South, Las Vegas Strip starts and ends with two Welcome Signs.

 Paris in Las Vegas Hotel and Casino creates the ambience of the French capital.
 The replicas of the Eiffel Tower, Hôtel de Ville and Arc de Triomphe will make you feel that you are right there, in the heart of France (or almost…)

 You really have to go inside and see it and taste it :)!

-Inspired by the place with the same name on Lake Como, Italy, Bellagio is another gem of a place to see on Las Vegas Strip.
+Inspired by the place with the same name on Lake Como, Italy, Bellagio is another gem of Las Vegas Strip.

-As grandiose as they are, the dancing water fountains of the Strip are one of the famous Las Vegas free attractions and it perfectly qualifies for the family friendly attractions offered by this hotel packed with surprises.
-One of them is the Bellagio Gardens and Conservatory which is the host of ongoing changing amazing seasonal displays.
+As grandiose as they are, the dancing water fountains of the Strip are one of the famous Las Vegas free attractions.
+Besides the fountains, this hotel packed with surprises, that perfectly qualify as family friendly attractions.
+Bellagio Gardens and Conservatory is the host of ongoing changing amazing seasonal displays.

 When you see the Trevi Fountain on the Strip next to Bellagio, you have to know that it marks the entrance to the fabulous Caesars Palace Forum shops.